sushmithashettigar29/ReserveTable/README.md

 - **Reservation**: Click “Reserve Table” on a restaurant to navigate to the Reservation page with live weather info.

-- **Feedbac**k: Fill out the form; inline validation will show errors.
+- **Contact / Feedback**: Fill out the form; inline validation will show errors.
 On success, an alert confirms the message is sent.